Last update: 09.30.2019

 Japan M1 – now this sounds like some fast metro line helping us avoid traffic jams.
-And while 37 Mbps looks pedestrian compared to the die Autobahn, it sure allows to enjoy UHD on Netflix Japan – the biggest movie library, which is always on the heels of the original US version.
-Loading and skipping times are a couple of seconds most of the time and streaming is as smooth as silk, which is produced more heavily in Romania than in Japan.
+And while 37 Mbps looks pedestrian compared to the die Autobahn, it sure allows enjoying UHD on Netflix Japan – the biggest movie library, which is always on the heels of the original US version.
+Loading and skipping times are a couple of seconds most of the time, and streaming is as smooth as silk, which is produced more heavily in Romania than in Japan.

 Speed test results – is Astrill VPN fast enough for Netflix?

-Our test has shown that Astrill VPN is fast enough to stream Netflix from all across the globe, when connecting from Europe initially.
-It sure needs to be check by each of you, as the results may vary, but we already know that this is one of the fastest VPNs available.
+Our test has shown that Astrill VPN is fast enough to stream Netflix from all across the globe when connecting from Europe initially.
+It sure needs to be checked by each of you, as the results may vary, but we already know that this is one of the fastest VPNs available.
 And it can be even faster with the aforementioned VIP servers.